Allen-Pesigan/Apollo/README.md

  Moreover, Lumina Aperio prioritizes user safety by going beyond just providing data.
 It incorporates real-time notifications that alert users to potential dangers from high heat indices.
 This empowers them to take appropriate precautions, such as applying sunscreen and staying hydrated, to mitigate the risks of heat-related illnesses.

- Lumina Aperio, meaning "Light Opener" in Latin, lives up to its name by illuminating the potential dangers of heat and empowering informed decisions.
+ In Essence, Lumina Aperio, meaning "Light Opener" in Latin, lives up to its name by illuminating the potential dangers of heat and empowering informed decisions.
 This Heat Index Weather application represents a paradigm shift in weather forecasting.
 By combining advanced technology with user-centric design, Lumina Aperio delivers a powerful tool that not only informs you about the weather but also protects your well-being.
 </p>

 # Application GUI